mechatroner/RBQL/README.md

 * Use Python or JavaScript expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
 * Result set of any query immediately becomes a first-class table on its own
 * No need to provide FROM statement in the query - input table is defined by the current context
-* Supports input tables with an inconsistent number of fields per record
-* Output records appear in the same order as in input unless _ORDER BY_ is provided
-* Each record has a unique NR (record number) identifier
 * Supports all main SQL keywords
 * Supports aggregate functions and GROUP BY queries
+* Supports user-defined functions (UDF)
 * Provides some new useful query modes which traditional SQL engines do not have
-* Supports both _TOP_ and _LIMIT_ keywords
-* Supports user-defined functions (UDF)
-* Works out of the box, no external dependencies
+* Lightweight, dependency-free, works out of the box

 #### Limitations: